Explore

 Discover Rapidly Growing Princeton

 With a population now exceeding 37,000, Princeton is one of the fastest-growing cities in America, blending small-town charm with modern conveniences.
-In fact, its prime location along US 380—just 46 miles from Dallas—paired with a median home list price around $337,000, draws new residents daily.
+Glazer Realtors is proud to showcase its prime location along US 380—just 46 miles from Dallas—paired with a median home list price around $337,000, drawing new residents daily.
 Among its many offerings are welcoming neighborhoods like Hunters Creek and Whitewing Trails, ideal for families seeking community and green space.
 Beyond that, Princeton boasts scenic parks and miles of walking trails, a vibrant lineup of farmers markets and festivals, diverse housing options to fit any lifestyle, and growing opportunities for career-minded professionals.
-Whether you’re here for a weekend house hunt or looking to settle down, Princeton promises a warm welcome and endless possibilities.
+Whether you’re here for a weekend house hunt with Glazer Realtors or looking to settle down, Princeton promises a warm welcome and endless possibilities.

 Search Homes for Sale in Princeton